Penalty APR is a type of credit card interest that does just what the name suggests: it penalizes.

 Not all credit cards impose penalty APR punishments.
 Here are a few of our favorite penalty APR-free cards.

-This card is especially useful if you have existing credit card debt you’re looking to transfer to a new card, thanks to its generous 18-billing cycle intro APR period for balance transfers made within the first 60 days.
-That gives you a year and a half to catch up on payments without accruing interest.
-After that, the APR is 13.24 percent to 23.24 percent variable.
+The BankAmericard® credit card is especially useful if you have existing credit card debt you’re looking to transfer to a new card, thanks to its generous 21-billing cycle intro APR period for balance transfers made within the first 60 days.
+That gives you over a year and a half to catch up on payments without accruing interest.
+After that, the APR is 14.24 percent to 24.24 percent variable.

-The Citi Simplicity is another great card for balance transfer seekers, with an industry-leading offer of 21 months with 0 percent intro APR on balance transfers made within the first four months.
-The ongoing APR range is slightly higher than that of the BankAmericard at 15.49 to 25.49 percent variable.
+The Citi Simplicity® Card is another great card for balance transfer seekers, with a great offer of 21 months with 0 percent intro APR on balance transfers made within the first four months.
+The ongoing APR range is higher than that of the BankAmericard at 16.99 percent to 26.99 percent variable.

 This card is beginner-friendly for several reasons.
-On top of having no penalty APR, it’s one of the most accessible rewards credit cards for credit newcomers.
+On top of having no penalty APR, the Petal® 2 “Cash Back, No Fees” Visa® Credit Card” has one of the most accessible rewards credit cards for credit newcomers.
 There is no credit requirement, so even those with no credit history can start earning 1 percent cash back right away.

 The bottom line